pycontribs/pyrax/docs/getting_started.md

 ## Working with Rackspace's Multiple Regions
 Rackspace divides its cloud infrastructure into "regions", and some interactions are only possible if the entities share a region.
 For example, if you wish to access a Cloud Database from a Cloud Server, that is only possible if the two are in the same region.
 Furthermore, if you connect to a region and call `pyrax.cloudservers.list()`, you only get a list of servers in that region.
 To get a list of all your servers, you have to query each region separately.
 This is simple to do in pyrax.

-As of this writing, Rackspace has two cloud regions in the US: "DFW" and "ORD".
-It also has one UK region: "LON", which has separate login credentials.
-To get a list of all your US servers, you can do the following
+As of this writing, Rackspace has three cloud regions in the US: "DFW" (Dallas-Fort Worth), "ORD" (Chicago), and "IAD" (Virginia).
+Your US credentials will also work with two international regions: "SYD" (Sydney) and "HKG" (Hong Kong).
+Rackspace also has one UK region: "LON" (London), which has separate login credentials.
+To get a list of all your US servers, you can do the following:

     cs_dfw = pyrax.connect_to_cloudservers(region="DFW")
     cs_ord = pyrax.connect_to_cloudservers(region="ORD")
+    cs_iad = pyrax.connect_to_cloudservers(region="IAD")
     dfw_servers = cs_dfw.servers.list()
     ord_servers = cs_ord.servers.list()
+    iad_servers = cs_iad.servers.list()
-    all_servers = dfw_servers + ord_servers
+    all_servers = dfw_servers + ord_servers + iad_servers

 The important point to keep in mind when dealing with multiple regions is that all of pyrax's `connect_to_*` methods take a region parameter, and return a region-specific object.
 If you do not explicitly include a region, the default region you defined in your config file is used.
 If you did not define a default region, pyrax defaults to the "DFW" region.